zfq308/pylibs/README.md

 #####Pathfinding as a generator
 ######Optimizations
 - I used a heap-based priority queue to provide O(log N) to Insert and removeMax operations (worst case)
 - I stored search intermediary results into tiles (Node class) to remove the Closed list.

-Note: this has the important consequence to constrain concurrency among a set of agents acting in the same world.
+Note: storing intermediary states has the important consequence to constrain concurrency among a set of agents acting in the same world.
 Below is the study of various patterns working around that constraint.

 ######Blocking search pattern
 The basic usage of A* is to do a blocking search of a solution (path) in a frame.
 This is exactly what we do here: